 - 60% of the FTSE World Index including income and 40% of the J.P.
-Morgan GBI Global Index (source: Bloomberg), performance as calculated by Allan Gray as at 31 December 2020. - 2.
-This is based on the latest available numbers published by IRESS as at 30 November 2020. - 3.
+Morgan GBI Global Index (source: Bloomberg), performance as calculated by Allan Gray as at 31 January 2021. - 2.
+This is based on the latest available numbers published by IRESS as at 31 December 2020. - 3.
 Maximum percentage decline over any period.
 The maximum rand drawdown occurred from 23 October 2008 to 14 October 2010 and maximum benchmark drawdown occurred from 23 October 2008 to 30 June 2009.
 Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - 4.
 The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 5.
 The standard deviation of the Fund's monthly return.
 This is a measure of how much an investment's return varies from its average over time. - 6.
 These are the highest or lowest consecutive 12-month returns since inception.
 This is a measure of how much the Fund and the benchmark returns have varied per rolling 12-month period.
 The Fund's highest annual return occurred during the 12 months ended 31 December 2013 and the benchmark's occurred during the 12 months ended 31 December 2013.
-The Fund's lowest annual return occurred during the 12 months ended 31 October 2010 and the benchmark's occurred during the 12 months ended 30 June 2009.
+The Fund's lowest annual return occurred during the 12 months ended 31 October 2010 and the benchmark's occurred during the 12 months ended 31 October 2010 and the benchmark's occurred during the 12 months ended 30 June 2009.
 All rolling 12-month figures for the Fund and the benchmark are available from our Client Service Centre on request.